 This was one of my best performers, visitor stats-wise.
 Not a particularly original topic, but I made it my own.
 That didn’t stop some hysterical blogger from getting on Twitter and going after me (and my editor) with a lengthy tirade about how we ripped off his article on the same topic.
 The titles were obviously similar and the arcs were vaguely comparable (how could they not be?), but that was pretty much where the similarities ended.
 Mine was judiciously researched (aka, I asked a bunch of travel bloggers on Facebook) and written with wit and style and his was platitude-laden, link-building, SEO bait.
 Fun fact: that was the first person I ever blocked on Twitter!
 Good times.

-Service-oriented and only a few one-liners, but a powerhouse performer in terms of social media sharing.
+Service-oriented and only a few one-liners, but a powerhouse performer for Lonely Planet in terms of social media sharing.